 Ōtsuka Ryūnosuke was born as Lösch Markus in Munich, Germany.
 Since his early childhood he was fascinated by martial arts and Japan.
 In order to completely dedicate on learning the usage the Japanese sword, he even quit his longstanding training with the English longbow, where he used to shoot bows with a draw weight of up to 130 lbs.
-At that time no traditional Japanese sword-fighting school (koryū) was present in Munich or its vicinity, so he first started modern Japanese sword-fighting and Musō Shinden-ryū, a modern style of sword-drawing (iaidō).
-Since he was not satisfied with the teachings of those modern martial arts, due to their lack in practical application, he decided to go to Japan and train in a real koryū.
+At that time no traditional Japanese sword-fighting school (koryū) was present in Munich or its vicinity, so he first started Musō Shinden-ryū, a modern style of sword-drawing (iaidō).
+Since he was not satisfied with the teachings of this modern martial art, due to the lack in practical application, he decided to go to Japan and study a real koryū.

 Ōtsuka Ryūnosuke lives with his wife Tomomi, who studies the school from her husband, and their son Ryūichirō in Munich and personally runs the Chiba-Dōjō there.
 Being the successor of Chiba Shūsaku he spends several months each year in Japan and abroad teaching in order to spread the teachings of Hokushin Ittō-ryū Hyōhō worldwide.